Spot the warning signs to avoid costly contractor mistakes.

 What is the ultimate goal of your project?
 You will want to find the best work for the best value.
 You want to make sure the contractor you choose provides high-quality materials and high-quality installation.

+You shouldn't feel rushed or like the contractor isn't willing to answer any and all of your questions.
 Don't be afraid to ask a potential contractor for references.
-These are invaluable in determining how they have handled previous projects.
+These are helpful in determining how they have handled previous projects.

-Ask questions.
+Ask a lot of questions.
+At lease until you are feeling confident.
 You can find out a lot about a contractor's knowledge and your ability to communicate with them by asking questions.
 Here are a few questions you might ask:

 How long have you used your crew?